unicorn-bi/Unicorn-Recorder-Hybrid-Black/README.md

 ### Network settings

+Unicorn Recorder features multiple network interfaces for sending triggers from an external application to Unicorn Recorder or data from Unicorn Recorder to an external application.

 <p align="center">
 <img src="./img/rec7.png" alt="drawing" width="500"/><br/>
 </p>

 #### Receiving triggers via UDP

+Triggers can be sent from an external application like a stimulus presentation tool via UDP

+IP and Port can be modified.
+The default ip is set to the ```127.0.0.1```.
+The default port is set to `1000`.
+The port must differ from the port used for receiving triggers.

 <p align="center">
 <img src="./img/rec13.png" alt="drawing" width="500"/><br/>